apptainer/apptainer-userdocs/running_services.rst

 .. code::

-   $ sudo yum install nginx
+   $ sudo dnf install nginx
    $ sudo systemctl enable --now nginx

 If you were to attempt this in a container, it's likely that it will not work as